Brand Logo of Spine 360

 Understanding Neck Pain: Causes and Care

-Poor posture, whether induced by prolonged computer usage or a slouched position at a workbench, can strain the delicate neck muscles.
-Neck pain is the discomfort originating in the neck region, often accompanied by radiating pain down either one or both arms.
-This pain can stem from various disorders or diseases affecting neck tissues, bones, nerves, joints, muscles, or ligaments.
+Poor posture, whether caused by long hours of computer usage or a slouched position at a workbench, can strain the neck muscles.
+Neck pain begins in the neck and often radiates to one or both arms.
+The pain occurs mostly due to problems with the nerves, joints, muscles, tissues, and ligaments in the neck region.

 Neck Pain Risk Factors: The Contributors